AchrefRhm/VisionMate-AI-Powered-Wearable-Assistant-for-the-Visually-Impaired/README.md

 ## 🌍 Why VisionMate?

 Current navigation solutions are expensive, bulky, or limited in functionality.
 VisionMate is **low-cost, portable, and intelligent**, combining vision, depth awareness, and intuitive interaction into a single wearable device.
-It enables users to navigate daily spaces with confidence and independence.
+It enables users to navigate daily spaces **with confidence and independence**.

 ![VisionMate in Action](https://via.placeholder.com/800x400.png?text=VisionMate+Wearable+Demo)